 Quokkas are the main reason people decide to take a Rottnest Island Day Trip.
 And who could blame them?
 Friendly, smiling little creatures with tiny hands, quokkas are one of the cutest animals you’ll ever see.

-Wardan Nara Bidi, which is the indigenous name for the island, offers a lot more than just running around looking for little animals.
-If you’re going to spend some time there, then you need to know all the best things to do on Rottnest Island.
+Wardan Nara Bidi, the indigenous name for the island, offers a lot more than just running around looking for little animals.
+If you’re going to spend some time there, you need to know all the best things to do on Rottnest Island, which lies just off the coast of Western Australia near Perth.

 Is Rottnest Island Worth Visiting?